Carnival Canceled? When the Good Times Didn’t Roll

-Tuesday, November 17, 2020
+November 17, 2020

-By Katherine Jolliff Dunn and Emily Perkins
+By Katherine Jolliff Dunn and Emily Perkins, curatorial catalogers

 Ever since the first large-scale Mardi Gras parade rolled through the streets of New Orleans—the Mystick Krewe of Comus’s torch-lit tribute to Paradise Lost on February 24, 1857—Carnival has been canceled a total of 14 times, whether officially by the city or unofficially by the krewes themselves.
 The annual celebration has been suspended because of war, epidemics, mob violence, and labor disputes.

-On November 17, 2020, the City of New Orleans announced that, due to COVID-19, parades would not be allowed to roll in 2021.
-As New Orleans braces for this vastly downsized celebration, THNOC is looking back at each cancellation—the years the good times didn't roll—focusing on what the city was like at that time, the activities of the krewes during the downtime, and the celebrations that did take place despite the shutdown of big parades.
+On November 17, 2020, the City of New Orleans announced that, due to COVID-19, parades would not be allowed to roll in 2021Opens in new tab.
+As New Orleans braces for this vastly downsized celebration, HNOC is looking back at each cancellation—the years the good times didn't roll—focusing on what the city was like at that time, the activities of the krewes during the downtime, and the celebrations that did take place despite the shutdown of big parades.
 After all, can you ever really cancel Mardi Gras?

-The American Civil War: 1862–65
+The American Civil War, 1862–65

 In February 1862, staring down a military mobilization that would result in the occupation of New Orleans by May, Comus canceled its Mardi Gras Day ball with a proclamation citing the “general anxiety” of the time.
 An anti–Mardi Gras editorial, published February 19 in the Daily Picayune, spoke directly to the women of New Orleans, imploring them to remember the “noble sacrifices” of Confederate soldiers: “Dance not over these victims, but on the day which precedes the season of fasting and prayer, let no sounds of revelry be heard.”
 The krewe did not have another Carnival ball until 1866.